2020F-usfca-btec-640/2020F-usfca-btec-640.github.io/_posts/2020-11-06-shell-computing.markdown

 **Command-line interface vs graphical user interface** So, we now know that shell is this command line interpreter which can really be broken down into two categories: command line interface or a graphical user interface.
 Command-line shells, require the user to be familiar with commands and their calling syntax and understanding the concepts about shell specific scripting languages.

+Here is an example of what a command-line interface may look like.

 ![command line interface]({{ site.url }}/assets/command_line_interface.png)

 A graphical user interface means that you can manipulate programs graphically.
 Graphical interfaces are characterized as being easy to use.
 You can do things such as open and close windows in a desktop environment.
 Some people often think of graphical interfaces as an electronic desktop because it is where data files are represented as if they were paper documents on a desk.

+Here is an example of what a graphical user interface may look like.

 ![graphical interface]({{ site.url }}/assets/graphical_interface.png)